 Jenny Ng, a Chinese American self-employed hair stylist in Redmond for the past 8 years, has worked with hundreds of clients throughout her time.
 Originally working at a hair salon in New York City, when Jenny moved to Redmond, she needed a way to make money for sustainable living...
 Over time, word spread about her talent, and she became the preferred stylist for many across Redmond, especially Asians Americans.
 Overall, Jenny mentions how the large number of Asians Americans moving into the Redmond area over the past years has likely played a part in her success.

--- Youyou Z., Tiger Y. and Elissa S.
+-- Interviewed in 2025 by Youyou Z., Tiger Y. and Elissa S.

 Little Masters Club Volunteers